api2cart/Android-sdk/docs/ProductApi.md

 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+String brandIds = 4,5; // String | Retrieves brands specified by brand ids
+String categoryId = 6; // String | Retrieves product brands specified by category id String parentId = 6; // String | Retrieves brands specified by parent id String storeId = 1; // String | Store Id
+String langId = 3; // String | Language id
+String findWhere = name; // String | Entity search that is specified by the comma-separated unique fields String findValue = Phone; // String | Entity search that is specified by some value String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String brandIds = 4,5; // String | Retrieves brands specified by brand ids
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String categoryId = 6; // String | Retrieves product brands specified by category id String storeId = 1; // String | Store Id
-String langId = 3; // String | Language id
-String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date
-String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date
-String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
-String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
-String parentId = 6; // String | Retrieves brands specified by parent id
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String findWhere = name; // String | Entity search that is specified by the comma-separated unique fields String findValue = Phone; // String | Entity search that is specified by some value try {
-    ModelResponseProductBrandList result = apiInstance.productBrandList(start, count, pageCursor, params, brandIds, exclude, categoryId, storeId, langId, createdFrom, createdTo, modifiedFrom, modifiedTo, parentId, responseFields, findWhere, findValue);
+    ModelResponseProductBrandList result = apiInstance.productBrandList(start, count, pageCursor, brandIds, categoryId, parentId, storeId, langId, findWhere, findValue, createdFrom, createdTo, modifiedFrom, modifiedTo, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProductApi#productBrandList");